rjbetancourtc/agri-social-nav-vineyard/matlab/scripts/README.md

     </tr>
     <tr>
       <td><code>NumberOfStops</code> (<code>Nstop</code>)</td>
       <td>Number of transitions into recorded speed below 0.05 m/s.
-Arrival-related stopping can be included; this is not automatically a comfort measure.</td>
+Arrival-related stopping can be included.</td>
     </tr>
     <tr>
-      <td>Speed, distance, acceleration, and jerk</td>
+      <td>Acceleration and jerk</td>
-      <td>Descriptive and numerical diagnostics.
-Acceleration and jerk are not criteria in the revised primary TOPSIS analysis.</td>
+      <td>Numerical diagnostics; they are not criteria in the primary five-criterion TOPSIS analysis.</td>
     </tr>
     <tr>
       <td><code>PathEfficiency</code></td>
-      <td>Historical field name for <code>PathLength_m / TotalTime_s</code>, with units of m/s.
-It is not a dimensionless path-efficiency ratio.</td>
+      <td>Computed as <code>PathLength_m / TotalTime_s</code>, with units of m/s.
+Despite the column name, it is a rate rather than a dimensionless efficiency ratio.</td>
     </tr>
   </tbody>
 </table>

 <p>
-  Zone and stopped times use differences between recorded timestamps.
+  Zone and stopped times use recorded timestamp differences.
 The implementation substitutes a median interval for nonpositive gaps and gaps above 2 s, and caps accumulated times at mission duration.
-  Inspect those rules when interpreting irregular telemetry.
 </p>

-<h2>Local output files and published data</h2>
+<h2>Local output files and study datasets</h2>

 <p>
-  With the source default <code>cfg.baseFolder = 'results'</code>,
+  With the default <code>cfg.baseFolder = 'results'</code>, a newly
-  a newly saved run is written relative to MATLAB's current working directory as follows:
+  saved run is written relative to MATLAB's current working directory:
 </p>

 <pre><code>results/{METHOD}/{SCENARIO}/{METHOD}_{SCENARIO}_runNN.csv